apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - ` $ kubectl rollout undo deployment/myapp-deployment ` --> RollBack 1 version
 - ` $ kubectl set image deployment/myapp-deployment \ nginx=nginx:1.9.1 ` --> It only updates value of nginx image on ETCD but it is going to keep deployment as it was before.
 So it is not the efficient
 - ` $ kubectl apply -f deployment-definition.yml `
+- ` $ kubectl annotate deployments.apps nginx-deploymetn kubernetes.io/change-cause="deploy new version of image 1:21" ` --> We can write a descripton to ` Change Cause ` section of rollinUpdate, This data is in form of annotation

 ### Service